 Welcome to the Department of Psychology.
 Psychology is the science of behavior.
 The department is a vibrant entity with a rich tradition of excellence in research and teaching as well as service to the university, the community, and the field of psychology.
 Our faculty members conduct cutting-edge research in clinical, cognitive, and developmental psychology as well as neuroscience and quantitative methods.
 Our research is enhanced by great diversity in our undergraduate student population and in our community in Las Vegas.
 The department also has connections with many organizations that include private schools, Clark County agencies, and mental health, medical, and neuroscience centers.
 Come join us!

-The UNLV experimental psychology doctoral program trains students to become psychological scientists capable of conducting independent research that meets international standards of scientific excellence.
+The UNLV Psychological and Brain Sciences doctoral program trains students to become psychological and brain scientists capable of conducting independent research that meets international standards of scientific excellence.
 Upon completing the degree, students will be qualified to seek careers conducting research in academia and in other institutional and applied settings.
-Areas of research in which faculty supervise students are: cognitive psychology, developmental psychology, neuroscience, and quantitative/experimental.
+Areas of research in which faculty supervise students are: cognitive psychology, developmental psychology, neuroscience, and quantitative, social, and community.
 The program operates on a mentor model in which students work under the supervision of an identified faculty mentor.
 We welcome students from diverse backgrounds and encourage research in topics related to multiculturalism and diversity.

 Undergraduate students at UNLV are strongly encouraged to gain research experience by becoming research assistants in a psychology lab.
 By getting involved in laboratory research, you can enhance your understanding of the methods psychologists use and the process through which they discover new information about psychology.